DesmondKoh/Coldplay/README.md

 The purpose of this website is to provide information on upcoming tours, members, top musics as well as a contacting Coldplay.

 # **Design Process**
 This website is design for visitors who wants to know more about Coldplay's upcoming tour.
+It has 4 section to the webpage.

 ### Website Description
-The first thing i want the visitors to see is telling them what the website is about,
+Visitors will be able to get an idea of the website.

 ### Upcoming Tour
-then show them the upcoming tours straight away as that is what the visitors are here for.
+Coldplay's upcoming tour will be shown straight away as that is what the visitors are here for.

 ### Members & Top10 Music
-The next two section, Members and Top10 Music are extra information on the Band.
-For visitors who are new to Coldplay.
+Members and Top10 Music are extra information for the visitors to read on the Band.

 ### Contact
-At the bottom of the webpage, i want visitors to be able to contact the band, so i created a contact page with required inputs.
+Visitors will be able to contact the band.

 # **Features**